 We are committed to elevating the quality of air in homes, businesses, and public spaces.
 As a global leader in HVAC&R applications, we strive to leverage the insights and innovations of Daikin worldwide to create better indoor environments across North America.

 Daikin plants deep roots wherever we operate, making material contributions with the mindset of advancing sustainability and building thriving communities.
-To date, we've invested more than $7 billion in people and facilities across the United States.
+To date, we've invested more than $7 billion in people and facilities. (*U.S. data)

 Years In North America

 Our combined focus on air conditioning, fluorochemicals, and filters helps us innovate in ways to advance the health and comfort of people and spaces across the globe, and we continue to push innovation within these categories with our wide offering of products and services.

 At Daikin, we are committed to the future of North America, our employees and communities, consumers and partners, and the air management industry as a whole.

 From equipment to refrigerant, Daikin is an industry leader working to develop perspective innovations that create superior comfort while increasing environmental sustainability.

 Daikin's history begins with the manufacture of aircraft radiator tubes